AljoschaMeyer/shs1-test/README.md

 # Testsuite for Secret-Handshake Version 1
 The [shs](https://github.com/auditdrivencrypto/secret-handshake) protocol is a handshake protocol for deriving shared secrets.
 This repository provides a language-independent testsuite, both for the server and the client parts of shs.

+## Usage
+Run `npm install shs1-test` to get the `shs1testserver` and `shs1testclient` commands described below.
+Alternatively, you can directly execute `node test-server.js path_to_executable [seed]` or `node test-client.js path_to_executable [seed]` without having to install the module.

 ### Testing the Server Role
-Run `node test-server.js path_to_executable [seed]` to test the server side of the protocol.
+Run `shs1testserver path_to_executable [seed]` to test the server side of the protocol.
 The `seed` argument is optional to make the test fully deterministic.
 The script will execute the file at `path_to_executable`, passing three arguments: a `network_identifier`, a `server_longterm_sk` and a `server_longterm_pk`, all encoded in hex.
 The executable must then perform the server role of the handshake via stdin and stdout, using the given arguments as intial parameters (server_ephemeral keys can be chosen freely).

 The test script might either correctly perform the client side a handshake, or it might misbehave.